owncloud/ocis/services/auth-basic/README.md

 # Auth-Basic Service

 The `auth-basic` service is responsible for validating authentication of incoming requests.
-To do so it will forward the call to an `auth manager`
-(see `Auth Managers` section).
-Almost every request to the server will involve the `auth-basic` service as access tokens need to be verified.
+To do so, it will forward the call to an `auth manager`, see the `Auth Managers` section.
+Almost every request to ocis will involve the `auth-basic` service, as access tokens need to be verified.

 ## Auth Managers

-Since the `auth-basic` service does not do any validation itself, it needs to be configured with an auth manager.
-One can use the `AUTH_BASIC_AUTH_PROVIDER` envvar to configure this.
+Since the `auth-basic` service does not do any validation itself, it needs to be configured with an authentication manager.
+One can use the `AUTH_BASIC_AUTH_PROVIDER` environment variable to configure this.

 ### LDAP Auth Manager

 Setting `AUTH_BASIC_AUTH_PROVIDER` to `"ldap"` will configure the `auth-basic` service to use ldap as auth manager.
-This is the recommended option for productive and testing deployments.
-More details on how to configure ldap with ocis can be found in the admin docs.
+This is the recommended option for running in a production and testing environment.
+More details on how to configure LDAP with ocis can be found in the admin docs.

 ### Other Auth Managers

-There are a number of other possible auth mangers, including `"json"` and `"owncloudsql"`.
-Those are tested and usable, but we recommend using ldap.
-Refer to the admin docs for additional information about these.
+The possible auth mangers which can be selected are `"ldap"` and `"owncloudsql"`.
+Those are tested and usable though `"ldap"` is the recommend manager.
+Refer to the admin docs for additional information about those.

 ## Scalability